Send events from your workflow

 3. Select the person you want to send an event for.
 By default, this is the person in the current campaign.

 5. Add Event Attributes.
 These are the values that appear in the data object of your event.
-You can use these properties to filter people into different campaigns, or reference them in messages using liquidA syntax that supports variables, letting you personalize messages for your audience.
+You can use these properties to filter profiles into different automations, or reference them in messages using liquidA syntax that supports variables, letting you personalize messages for your audience.
 For example, if you want to reference a person’s first name, you might use the variable {{customer.first_name}}..

 6. Click Done.

-How it works in a webhook-triggered campaign
+How it works in a webhook-triggered automation

-sequenceDiagram participant A as Person participant B as External System participant C as Customer.io A->>B: Does something B->>C: Incoming webhook C->>C: Create event Note over A,C: Your event can add people to segments or trigger campaigns C-->>C: Add person to segment C-->>C: Trigger campaign C-->>A: Response message (Optional "Thanks for your response!")
+sequenceDiagram participant A as Person participant B as External System participant C as Customer.io A->>B: Does something B->>C: Incoming webhook C->>C: Create event Note over A,C: Your event can add profiles to segments or trigger automations C-->>C: Add profile to segment C-->>C: Trigger automation C-->>A: Response message (Optional "Thanks for your response!")

-Send an event from a webhook-triggered campaign
+Send an event from a webhook-triggered automation

 When you create an event, you must specify an Event Name (the name key) and Event Attributes (contained by the data object).
 Each of these fields can be one of four types: